Waltham Holy Cross Urban District

-Waltham Holy Cross was an urban district in the county of Essex, England, which was abolished and amalgamated with other local government districts in 1974 to form the Epping Forest District.
-The district consisted of the area of the ancient parish of Waltham Holy Cross.
+Waltham Holy Cross (also known as Waltham Abbey) was a local government district in the county of Essex, England.
+It was created as a local board of health district in 1850 when the parish of Waltham Holy Cross adopted the Public Health Act 1848 (11 & 12 Vict. c.
+63) and was governed by Waltham Holy Cross Local Board of Health.
+In 1894 it became an urban district and the board became Waltham Holy Cross Urban District Council.

-A suburb of London, the district was within the conurbation, the Metropolitan Police District, the London postal district, the London Transport area, and London Traffic Area, forming part of the review area of the Royal Commission on Local Government in Greater London.
-It did not, however, become part of the proposed Greater London area in 1965.

-Following the formation of the Epping Forest District in 1974, it was re-established as a civil parish, named Waltham Abbey.
+The district was within the review area of the Royal Commission on Local Government in Greater London in 1957, as well as being among the areas within London's Metropolitan Police District, but was not included in the Greater London area created in 1965.
+The district was abolished and amalgamated with other local government districts in 1974 to form the Epping Forest District.
+That year, a successor parish was formed covering the abolished urban district, named Waltham Abbey.

 History

-The large ancient parish of Waltham Holy Cross adopted the Public Health Act 1848 and the Waltham Holy Cross Local Board of Health was formed in 1850.
-The district was bounded on the west by the River Lea and contained a large part of Epping Forest.
+The large ancient parish of Waltham Holy Cross adopted the Public Health Act 1848 (11 & 12 Vict. c.
+63) and the Waltham Holy Cross Local Board of Health District was formed in 1850.

 The local government district became an urban district in 1894.
+The district formed part of the London Traffic Area from 1924 and the London Passenger Transport Area from 1933.

+Following the Local Government Act 1929, in 1932 it was proposed that Waltham Holy Cross and Chingford should be merged to form a new urban district of Chingford and Waltham Abbey.
+The amalgamation was supported by Chingford Urban District Council but was not supported by the Waltham Holy Cross Urban District Council, who feared increased rates and the potential loss of the annual fair and market.
+The lack of a direct rail connection between the districts was also highlighted.
+The review resulted in no amalgamation and only a small transfer of territory from Waltham Holy Cross to Chingford.

 The district was within the Metropolitan Police District and part of the review area of the Royal Commission on Local Government in Greater London, however it did not form part of the proposed Greater London area, because it was entirely within the Metropolitan Green Belt and had limited connection to the London built-up area.

 The urban district was abolished by the Local Government Act 1972 on 1 April 1974, becoming part of the non-metropolitan district of Epping Forest.

-A successor parish was formed at the same time.
-By resolution of the parish council, the parish was redesignated as Waltham Abbey with the status of a town, and accordingly is now governed by Waltham Abbey Town Council with its headquarters at Waltham Abbey Town Hall.
+To permit some continued local governance, a successor parish was formed for the area of the Waltham Holy Cross Urban District.
+It was renamed Waltham Abbey upon creation in 1974.
+By resolution of the new parish council, the civil parish adopted the status of a town, allowing the parish council to take the title Waltham Abbey Town Council, with its headquarters at Waltham Abbey Town Hall.